luanacaro10/ALFA-K-ISB-2026-I/Laboratorios/Laboratorio 3/README.md

 [2] Klabunde R.E., Cardiovascular Physiology Concepts, 2nd ed.
 Lippincott Williams & Wilkins, 2011.

 [3] Goldberger A.L. et al., "Goldberger's Clinical Electrocardiography: A Simplified Approach," 9th ed.
 Elsevier, 2017.

+[4] Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology, "Heart Rate Variability: Standards of Measurement, Physiological Interpretation and Clinical Use," Circulation, vol. 93, no. 5, pp. 1043–1065, 1996.

+[5] Schaun G.Z. et al., "Cardiovascular Responses to High-Intensity Calisthenic Exercise in Young Adults: A Systematic Review," European Journal of Applied Physiology, vol. 119, no. 11–12, pp. 2375–2391, 2019

+[6] Perini R. et al., "Diving Reflex and Heart Rate Variability During Voluntary Apnea: A Meta-analysis," Journal of Applied Physiology, vol. 125, no. 3, pp. 764–773, 2018.

+[7] Pham T.H. et al., "Effects of Voluntary Hyperventilation on Autonomic Nervous System Activity and Heart Rate Variability: A Systematic Review," Frontiers in Physiology, vol. 14, p.
+1150345, 2023.

+[8] Sheta M. et al., "Motion Artifact Reduction Algorithms for Wearable ECG Sensors: A Systematic Review," Biosensors and Bioelectronics, vol. 201, p.
+113957, 2022.